bharatk21k/lesscode-iac/README.md

 **main.tf**
 ```
-# 1st create a valid cert.
-Since we are using CF to map custom domain (via route module), we have to create it in us-east-1 region.
+# 1st create a valid cert suing ACM.
+# Since we are using Clodfront to map custom domain (via route module), we have to create it in "US_EAST_1" region.
 module "cert" {
     source = "github.com/van001/lciac//microservice/aws/cert"